 After a 15-year career leading and managing successful business teams, Chris began his consulting company in 1990.
 Since 1995, he has also served as a senior consultant with The Ken Blanchard Companies.

 Over the years Chris has worked for clients in industries including automotive, banking and financial services, government, hospitality, insurance, manufacturing, non-profit, pharmaceutical, retail, sales, software, and technology.

-Under Chris’ guidance, culture clients have consistently boosted their customer satisfaction and employee engagement rates by 40+%, and their profits by 30+%.
+Under Chris’ guidance, culture clients have consistently boosted their customer satisfaction and employee engagement rates by 40 percent or more and their profits by 35 percent or more.

 He received his master’s degree from the University of San Francisco in Human Resource and Organizational Development, and is an adjunct professor at the University of San Diego School of Business.

 Chris is an accomplished musician and performer.
 He provides guitars, banjo, mandolin and vocals for Graystone Records recording artist, the Jones & Raine band.
 Two singles from the band’s 2009 debut album made the Billboard country charts.

 Chris’ Story In His Own Words